 ← Back to blog

-Most advice on how to manifest specific person is immature.
+Most advice on how to manifest a specific person is immature.
 It tells you to repeat a few affirmations, visualize a text message, and wait for the universe to deliver someone like a package.

 That approach creates obsession, not alignment.